 lunes, 23 de septiembre de 2019

-WHAT ARE THE RECOMMENDATIONS AND PREVENTIVE MEASURES TO REDUCE DERMATOLYMPHANGIOADENITIS (DLA) AND ADENOLYMPHANGITIS (ADL) IN LYMPHEDEMA - What are the side effects of taking antibiotics long-term - Pediatric and Primary lymphedema - Secondary Lymphedema - Lymphatic Filariasis and Podoconiosis - lymphoestatic Elephantiasis - Rare Disease
+WHAT ARE THE RECOMMENDATIONS AND PREVENTIVE MEASURES TO REDUCE DERMATOLYMPHANGIOADENITIS (CELLULITIS) AND ADENOLYMPHANGITIS (ADL) IN LYMPHEDEMA? - What are the side effects of taking antibiotics long-term? - Pediatric and Primary lymphedema - Secondary Lymphedema - Lymphatic Filariasis and Podoconiosis - lymphoestatic Elephantiasis

-Dermatolymphangioadenitis (also called infectious cellulitis) is an infection of the deep layers of the skin, and erysipelas is an infection of the upper layers.
-Both infections can also overlap.
-Adenolymphangitis is an inflammatory condition involving lymph nodes (adenitis) and/or lymph vessels (lymphangitis).
+Dermatolymphangioadenitisalso called infectious cellulitis, is an infection of the deep layers of the skin, and Erysipelas is an infection of the upper layers.
+Both infections can also overlap, and thus Adenolymphangitis is an inflammatory condition involving lymph nodes (adenitis) and/or lymph vessels (lymphangitis).

-In Lymphatic Vascular Disease, the "best available recommendation" to prevent repeated episodes of dermatolymphangioadenitis (DLA) and adenolymphangitis (ADL), is to improve skin health and reduce and stabilize the limb volume and circumference of the lymphedematous limb.
+In Lymphatic Vascular Disease, the best available "Recommendation" to prevent repeated episodes of dermatolymphangioadenitis (DLA) and adenolymphangitis (ADL), is to improve skin health and reduce and stabilize the limb volume and circumference of the lymphedematous limb.
 Early treatment of edema is necessary for skin integrity in the long term, and thus to prevent possible systemic bacterial inflammatory responses, and further lymphatic damage and dysfunction.
-Read more about what is the risk of Dermatolymphangioadenitis - DLA (Infectious Cellulitis) HERE
+Read more about what is the risk of Dermatolymphangioadenitis (Infectious Cellulitis) HERE

 The principle aim of lymphedema physiotherapy treatment is the same for Primary Lymphedema, as well as for all Secondary lymphoedema whatever the cause or setting.
 All Primary Lymphedema as well as Secondary Lymphedema like Cancer-related (CR-LE) and filariasis-related lymphedema (FR-LE), basically represent the same disease and need exactly the same treatment and best practice clinical guidelines.